cleesmith/picamera_motion_socket_flask/README.markdown

 ***

+> No cats were harmed, maybe embarassed a bit, during this setup.
+There is no implied or expressed guarantee that this setup will deter thieves or mass murderers should such folks approach your home.
-enjoy your new found safety :-)
+Otherwise, enjoy your new found safety :-)

 ***